telecom-se/hpp/lab1/README.md

 # Mechanical Sympathy

 It is quite obvious that when the CPU execute an instruction, it does not fecth the data each time from memory - this will make it wait too many cycles to actually get the data (waiting for it) before actually processing it.
+This observation is even more true considering the _Memory Wall_.

 You can have the intuition that different levels of _caches_ store those data so that the CPU can have a fast access to them when required.